encdec/net/cmd/README.md

 for retrieving inbox and outbox files (See Registration Section).
 The Receipts folder is for downloading your receipts after registration purchases.
 EncDec also creates a configuration folder, 'edconfig', in your default My Documents file structure.
 Do not alter this folder as you may corrupt you desktop program settings.

 ---- GUI ----
 Executable Programs: EncDec.exe or eddsk-{version}.jar

+UPLOAD FILE
+Press the Upload button, then search your OS file system for the desired file to encrypt / decrypt.
+For convenience, you can also drag and drop the file into the EncDec GUI.

 SET MODE
 Set the mode you desire using the Switch Mode button (Encrypt or Decrypt, defaults to Encrypt on startup).
 Upload a file or folder you want to process in the first textbox using the Upload button.
 The upload textbox is disabled to prevent changes to the file location obtained through your OS system through the upload button.

 ENCRYPT MODE
 Enter a passcode string of at least 8 alphanumeric chars to encrypt the file.
 Some